 From our inception in 1998, we have been building our team on a foundation of excellence.
 Our team members’ passion, expertise and commitment are what have allowed us to grow into a national company with projects across Canada.

 Click on the links to learn more about our history, our team or our career opportunities.

-July 2012, India: The biggest power outage in India to date, and potentially the biggest power failure in the world, ever, left half of India-upwards of 620 million people-without power.
-The grid had collapsed for the second time in less than a week, due a circuit breaker tripping from escalating power use during one of the hottest seasons on record.
+July 2012, India: The biggest power outage in India to date, and potentially the biggest power failure in the world, ever, left half of India-upwards of 620 million people without power.
+The grid had collapsed for the second time in less than a week, due to a circuit breaker tripping from escalating power use during one of the hottest seasons on record.

 January 2001, India: 230 million people lost power due to a fault in the transmission system in one state, causing cascading failure throughout the northern Indian region.

 November 2014, Bangladesh: A nationwide power outage affected 150 million people for half a day, traced to the failure of a power transmission line from India into Bangladesh.

 January 2015, Pakistan: Blamed on an act of terrorism, 80% of the country (140 million people) was left without power after an explosion at a power station caused a backward surge of power to the facility, tripping power lines and causing a cascading effect throughout the grid.